Who has the right to make funeral arrangements in the UK? A legal guide

 A Will can be a record of what the deceased wants to happen after their death, as well as ensuring that their estate is distributed to chosen family and friends.

-To speak with one of our specialist Wills & Probate Lawyers, please call us now on 0117 952 0698 or Make A Free Will Enquiry and we will discuss your current circumstances with you and explain all available options available to you.
+To speak with one of our Wills & Probate specialists, please call us now on 0117 952 0698 or Make A Free Will Enquiry.
+We will discuss your current circumstances and explain all the options available to you.

 Back to articles